Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Open-Loop Prediction Regions for Multiple Uncontrollable Agents

-\textbf{Valid Prediction Regions with Conformal Prediction. } We can now apply conformal prediction, as introduced in Section \ref{sec:CP}, to the open-loop and closed-loop nonconformity scores $R^{(j)}_{OL}$ and $R^{(j)}_{CL}$, respectively.
-By re-normalizing these nonconformity scores, we then obtain prediction regions as in equations \eqref{eq:cp_open_} and \eqref{eq:cp_closed_}.
+\textbf{Valid Prediction Regions with Conformal Prediction. } We can now apply conformal prediction, as introduced in Section \ref{sec:CP}, to the open-loop nonconformity score $R^{(j)}_{OL}$.
+By re-normalizing these nonconformity scores, we then obtain prediction regions as in equations \eqref{eq:cp_open_}.